neoclide/coc.nvim/README.md

 coc.nvim](https://github.com/neoclide/coc.nvim/wiki/Install-coc.nvim) for
 more info.

-Start the plugin before you can install extension:
+Start the plugin before you can install extensions:

     :CocStart

 You **have to** install coc extensions or configure language servers for LSP support.